 To establish the rate at which materials were falling off the building, the consultant focused on seventeen damaged walls, examining every brick for evidence of spalling – when water entering the brick repeatedly freezes and thaws, damaging the wall.
 Then, they extrapolated the spalling rate to include every brick in the complex.
 With over one million bricks, the estimated cost for replacing the damaged ones exceeded $20 million.

-In reviewing the engineers’ report, Dr. William Fairley, senior statistician at Analysis & Inference, found that the locations for assessing the damage were not selected in a biased fashion (in particular without “randomization”).
+In reviewing the engineers’ report, a principal at Analysis & Inference, found that the locations for assessing the damage were not selected in a biased fashion (in particular without “randomization”).
 By focusing on the most affected upper and north-facing walls which received the brunt of the weather, the engineers applied the highest level of damages to every wall.

 A second engineering team, WDP & Associates, conducted a new survey of spalling at wall sites.
 But they faced a fresh challenge: due to obstructed camera angles, many of the jumbo bricks could not be assessed from a photographic survey.

 In the real world, statisticians must often cope with missing, mis-measured, “dirty” or “messy” data.
 To circumvent the lack of data, A&I constructed a statistical model that predicted the values of the missing data – by location.
 The model took into account factors such as the direction and height of the wall, and whether it was an inner or outer wall.
 A&I demonstrated that this properly detailed model could predict with reasonable accuracy the spalling rate in every location throughout the complex.

 The Figure here shows the step in the process in